carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ### Name Your Code Chunk

-Before we get to fixing how our code output looks, let's pause a second and give our code chunk a name.
+Before we get to fixing how our code output looks, let's pause a second and give our code chunk a name (also called a label).
 While not necessary for running your code, it is good practice is to give a name to each code chunk because it gives the chunk a unique identifier which allows for more advanced options (such as cross-referencing) to work with your rmd files later on:

 `{r chunk-name}`